IBM/watson-decisions-platform-for-agribusiness/docs/geospatial-api.md

 2.1.
 The JSON property `refresh_token` value is kept for later use in `#5` below.
 3. Requests to the Geospatial Analytics API shall be submitted to the applicable API endpoint with "`Authorization: Bearer xxxxxxxx`"
 4. Geospatial Analytics API response payload
-5. The access token obtained in `#2` has expired, a request for a refreshed token is made using `refresh_token`
+5. The access token obtained in `#2` has expired, a request for a new token is made using the `refresh_token` value
 6. The JSON response contains properties `access_token` and `refresh_token` as in `#2` above
-7. The new access token ins used for Geospatial Analytics API requests
+7. The new access token is used for Geospatial Analytics API requests
 8. Geospatial Analytics API response payload; and the process to make API requests and refresh access token continues

 ### Obtaining an Access Token